tolasc/company-intro-page-with-dropdown-navigation/README.md

-#FE Mentor Challenge
+#Company Intro Section Page with Dropdown Navigation Challenge

-This is a WIP solution to the [Intro Section with Dropdown Navigation](https://www.frontendmentor.io/challenges/intro-section-with-dropdown-navigation-ryaPetHE5/hub) challenge on FE Mentor
+This is a WIP solution to the [Intro Section with Dropdown Navigation challenge](https://www.frontendmentor.io/challenges/intro-section-with-dropdown-navigation-ryaPetHE5/hub)  on FE Mentor